 Just the most important stories, one email a week.

 Super funds close to dumping $250m IT revamp

 5 Jul 2014

-If you have even a skin deep awareness of the structure of Australia’s superannuation industry, you’ll be aware that much of the underlying infrastructure used by many of the nation’s major funds — AustralianSuper, CBus, HESTA and more — is provided by a centralised group, Superpartners.
+If you have even a skin deep awareness of the structure of Australia’s superannuation industry, you’ll be aware that much of the underlying infrastructure used by many of the nation’s major funds is provided by a centralised group, Superpartners.
 One of the group’s main projects in recent years has been to dramatically update and modernise its IT platform — its version of a core banking platform overhaul.
-Unfortunately, as was revealed in November, the $250 million project has not precisely been going well, and the Financial Review last week reported that Superpartners is actually close to turfing it altogether and going back to the drawing board.
+Unfortunately, the $250 million project has not precisely been going well.

 Qld’s Grant joins analyst firm IBRS